DUNE/computing-training-basics-short/_episodes/07-grid-job-submission.md

 Note that it did not prompt for another token since it already had one.
 If you're uploading a new (or modified) tar file, there may be a short delay before the submission finishes because it (now correctly) waits until the tar file is on the RCDS publishing machine.

+### Some known issues and things to be aware of, January 2023

+Since jobsub_lite isn't officially in production yet, there are still a few things that may slightly change, don't quite work as advertised yet, or are slightly different from how legacy jobsub worked.
+Here is a non-exhaustive list:

+* Emails on job completion aren't working yet.
+* jobsub_lite jobs (and logs) aren't visible in FIFEMON yet, but they will be.
+* Output directories must be group-writable for copyback to work.
+Just doing `chmod g+w mydirectory` is enough.
+* Multiple `--tar_file_name` options are now supported (and will be unpacked) if you need things in multiple tarballs.
+* The `-f` behavior with and without dropbox:// in front is slightly different from legacy jobsub; see the [documentation](https://fifewiki.fnal.gov/wiki/Differences_between_jobsub_lite_and_legacy_jobsub_client/server#Bug_with_-f_dropbox:.2F.2F.2Fa.2Fb.2Fc.tar) for details.
+* Older versions of IFDH will not support tokens, so be careful if you're intentionally setting up old versions.
+Everything now current is fine though.

 Quite a bit of extra information is included in the "Futher Reading" section.
 See the top for jobsub_lite information.